Lihat Artikel Lainnya

 Fixed or long-term assets are resources a business uses over a longer period, usually more than a year.
 These assets include property, plant, and equipment (PP&E), such as office buildings, machinery, and vehicles.
 Businesses often invest in fixed assets to support production, expand operations, and enhance efficiency.

 The role of fixed assets in a business is crucial since they form the backbone of operations.
-Unlike current assets, fixed assets are not easily convertible to cash, but they generate revenue over time through their use in business activities.
+Unlike current assets, fixed assets are not easily convertible to cash but generate revenue over time through their use in business activities.
 Managing fixed assets wisely is key to maintaining operational capacity and long-term growth.

 Examples of fixed assets